BREAKING: Oyetola's Deputy Chief of Staff, Jare Adebisi dies – The Sun Nigeria

-Mikhail Adejare Adebisi, the Deputy Chief of Staff (DCoS) to Governor Adegboyega Oyetola of the State of Osun on General Administration, has dead.
+Mikhail Adejare Adebisi, the Deputy Chief of Staff (DCoS) to Governor Adegboyega Oyetola of Osun state on General Administration, has died.

 A statement by the Chief Press Secretary to the governor Ismail Omipidan on Facebook said he died last night after a brief illness.